maopl/TransOpt/docs/source/usage/problems.rst

 Registering a New Benchmark Problem
 -----------------------------------

-To register a new benchmark problem in the TransOpt framework, follow the steps below.
+To register a new benchmark problem in the TransOPT framework, follow the steps below.

 ### 1. Import the Problem Registry